OzzyCzech/ozzyczech.cz/content/Cli tools/Create a tar archive from each folder.md

-# Create a separate tar archive from each folder
+# Create a tar archive from each folder

 Follow commands create tar archives folder by folder into their own tar - so folder becomes *folder.tar*